 "May I see her now?"

-"You're on the visitor's list, but you still need to go through Security.
-Then wait until I come and get you."
+"You're on the visitor's list, but you still need to go through Security."
 She breezed through Security and was once again led to the dismal visiting room.
 She waited until the door swung open and two guards escorted Jill inside.

 A flush of adrenaline tingled through Jill at the sight of a visitor.
 "Darci?
 What are you doing here?"

-She had a sudden urge to run, but put on a brave face.
+Darci had a sudden urge to run, but put on a brave face.
 "Hi Jill, how are you doing?"

 She shrunk back and scuffed her shoe on the dirty floor before taking a seat at the table.
 "I've been better.
 But I did call my lawyer, and he suggested I change my plea to 'innocent by reason of insanity'.
 Maybe he's right.
 No one in their right mind would do the things I've done."